SCONUL returns (from BR2)

 The annual SCONUL statistical return asks libraries to report on the number of section requests (COUNTER BR2 or equivalent) for the academic year 1 August - 31 July.
 The SCONUL return report helps provide this information for any publishers within JUSP.

 Where BR2 data are not available, the BR1 report can be used and a multiplier applied to estimate the section requests.
 The JUSP SCONUL returns report currently only includes BR2 data, and we would like to hear how libraries would like BR1 data displayed.
-Please note that as of February 2016 none of the publishers in JUSP are using BR1.

 How to run the report